dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/11/1/dirigible-runs-material.md

 ---
-title: Dirigible now runs Material for MKDocs
+title: Dirigible now runs Material for MkDocs
 description: In this article we are going to explore the new appearance of dirible.io, dirigible.io/blogs/, dirigible.io/help/, dirigible.io/api/, dirigible.io/news/, dirigible.io/releases/, and dirigible.io/samples/
 author: Svetoslav Pandeliev
 author_gh_user: slavipande